 Messrs.
-G. Hart and Laderman were retirement eligible on December 31, 2018 and were entitled to the retirement benefits described below.
+G. Hart and Laderman were retirement eligible on December 31, 2019 and were entitled to the retirement benefits described below.
 Such benefits are in addition to the frozen SERP benefit of Mr. Laderman described above.
 Messrs.
-Munoz, Kirby and B. Hart were not retirement eligible as of December 31, 2018 and therefore voluntary separation would occur upon resignation without "good reason" (as defined in the Executive Severance Plan or, in the case of Mr. Munoz, his employment agreement).
+Munoz, Kirby and B. Hart were not retirement eligible as of December 31, 2019 and therefore voluntary separation would be treated as resignation without "good reason" (as defined in the Executive Severance Plan or, in the case of Mr. Munoz, his employment agreement).
 The only separation benefit provided to Messrs.
-Munoz and B. Hart in such circumstances would be lifetime flight benefits.
-Mr. Kirby was not eligible for lifetime flight benefits as of December 31, 2018 because such benefits require five years of Company service.
+Munoz and B. Hart in such circumstances would be lifetime flight benefits, including for Mr. Munoz the grandfathered tax indemnification on such benefits.
+Mr. Kirby was not eligible for lifetime flight benefits as of December 31, 2019 because such benefits require five years of Company service.

 • Relative Pre-tax Margin Performance-Based RSUs.
 Retirement eligible participants receive payments (pro-rata through the retirement date) under the relative pre-tax margin Performance-Based RSUs if and when actively employed participants receive payments based on the Company's actual performance results through the end of the performance period.
-The performance period for the 2017 awards ends on December 31, 2019 and the performance period for the 2018 awards ends on December 31, 2020.
-Assuming retirement at December 31, 2018, Messrs.
-G. Hart and Laderman each would be eligible for payment of (i) two-thirds of the 2017 awards based on the Company's actual performance achieved through December 31, 2019 and (ii) one-third of the 2018 awards based on the Company's actual performance achieved through December 31, 2020.
+The performance period for the 2018 awards ends on December 31, 2020 and the performance period for the 2019 awards ends on December 31, 2021.
+Assuming retirement at December 31, 2019, Messrs.
+G. Hart and Laderman each would be eligible for payment of (i) two-thirds of the 2018 awards based on the Company's actual performance achieved through December 31, 2020 and (ii) one-third of the 2019 awards based on the Company's actual performance achieved through December 31, 2021.

 As an estimate of the future payments to Messrs.
-G. Hart and Laderman, the termination tables set forth below include (i) two-thirds of the estimated value of the 2017 relative pre-tax margin Performance-Based RSUs assuming the awards meet the entry level of performance and (ii) one-third of the estimated value of the 2018 relative pre-tax margin Performance-Based RSUs assuming the awards meet the stretch level of performance.
-These calculations are based on the estimates used in the Outstanding Equity Awards at 2018 Fiscal Year-End table and the closing price per share of Common Stock on December 31, 2018 (\$83.73).
-Vested pre-tax margin Performance-Based RSUs will be settled based on the average closing price per share of Common Stock over the 20 trading days at the end of the performance period.
+G. Hart and Laderman, the termination tables set forth below include (i) two-thirds of the estimated value of the 2018 relative pre-tax margin Performance-Based RSUs assuming the awards meet the stretch level of performance and (ii) one-third of the estimated value of the 2019 relative pre-tax margin Performance-Based RSUs assuming the awards meet the stretch level of performance.
+These calculations are based on the estimates used in the Outstanding Equity Awards at 2019 Fiscal Year-End table and the closing price per share of Common Stock on December 31, 2019 (\$88.09).
+Subject to achievement of the specified performance conditions, the 2019 Performance-Based RSUs are settled in stock and the 2018 Performance-Based RSUs are cash-settled based on the average closing price per share of Common Stock for the 20 trading days immediately preceding the end of the performance period.